GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 - stage reset/default register images
 - stage related side effects that are still image-based, not hardware writes

-Codec functions may validate translation inputs and return `driver_status_t`.
-Any codec function that performs internal validation should return `driver_status_t`.
+Private codec helpers should use Encode/Decode naming for translation and raw field mapping.
+Public codec APIs should use Extract/Stage naming:

+- `Extract*()` reads a caller-owned register image and returns a driver-facing value.
+- `Stage*()` mutates a caller-owned register image and prepares it for a later driver-layer write.

+Declare and implement Extract APIs before their conjugate Stage APIs inside each logical group.

+Codec functions may validate translation inputs.
+Functions that can fail should return `driver_status_t`.
+Functions that only compute a raw register value, position, mask, or field may return `reg`, `reg_field_t`, or another shared Core scalar alias such as `reg_bit_pos_t`.

 Codec APIs must be designed as conjugate symmetric pairs where the underlying hardware image is mutable.
 Every `Stage*()` API that writes a driver-facing